systemslab/popper-paper/paper/paper.md

 allows to automatically check that high-level statements about the outcome of an experiment are true.

-When validating performance, an important component is to see the baseline performance of the experimental environment we are running on.
-Ansible has a way of obtaining "facts" about machines that is useful to have when validating results.
-Also, baseliner profiles that are associated to experimental results are a great way of asserting assumptions about the environment. baseliner is composed of multiple docker images that measure CPU, memory, I/O and network raw performance of a set of nodes.
-We execute baseliner on multi-node setups and make the profiles part of the results since this is the fingerprint of our execution.
-This also gives us an idea of the relationship among the multiple subsystems (e.g. 10:1 of network to IO).

 ### Organizing Dependencies

 A paper repo is mainly composed of the article text and experiment